Area de Conservación Guanacaste

 Significant concern

-The site is facing numerous threats, including illegal resource extraction (illegal hunting, fishing and capture of some species for pet trade), fires and pressures from the surrounding agricultural areas, including pollution by agrochemicals.
-While no systematic information is available about the impacts on populations of key species, the combination of these factors raises serious concerns.
-While potential impacts of the geothermal energy project close to the boundaries of the site at the Rincón de la Vieja sector have been assessed by the State Party as low, further consideration should be given to potential indirect and cumulative impacts.
+The site is facing numerous threats, including fires and pressures from the surrounding agricultural areas, including pollution by agrochemicals.
+While no systematic information is available about the impacts on populations of key species, the combination of these factors raises concerns.
+While potential impacts of the geothermal energy project close to the boundaries of the site at the Rincón de la Vieja sector have been assessed by the State Party as low, further consideration should be given to potential indirect and cumulative impacts also of other developments related to renewable energy and roads.
 Climate change will have further significant impacts on both the marine part of the site, with increasing impacts on its coral ecosystems, and its terrestrial areas, which are already vulnerable to fires.
-At the time, the capacity of site management to address these numerous threats has been limited by the lack of financial and human resources.
+Currently, the capacity of site management to address these numerous threats has been limited by the lack of financial and human resources.

 Current state and trend of VALUES